databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

   to instead hit the appropriate REST API endpoint for triggering model deployment CD for your CI/CD provider.

 {% elif cookiecutter.cicd_platform == "azureDevOpsServices" -%}
-The scripts set up CI/CD with Azure DevOps.
-During initial set up we do the following:
+The bootstrap steps use Terraform to set up the following in an automated manner:
-1. Create an Azure Blob Storage container for storing ML resource config (job, MLflow experiment, etc) state for the current ML project
+1. Create an Azure Blob Storage container for storing ML resource config (job, MLflow experiment, etc) state for the current ML project.
-2. Create another Azure Blob Storage container for storing the state of CI/CD principals provisioned for the current ML project
+2. Create another Azure Blob Storage container for storing the state of CI/CD principals provisioned for the current ML project.
-3. Write credentials for accessing the container in (1) to a file
+3. Write credentials for accessing the container in (1) to a file.
 4. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the Azure Blob Storage container created in (2).
-5. Create two Azure DevOps Pipelines:
+5. Create the two following Azure DevOps Pipelines along with required variable group:
     * `testing_ci` - Unit tests and integration tests triggered upon PR to the {{cookiecutter.default_branch}} branch.
     * `terraform_cicd` - Continuous integration for Terraform triggered upon a PR to {{cookiecutter.default_branch}} and changes to `databricks-config`, followed by continuous deployment of changes upon successfully merging into {{cookiecutter.default_branch}}.
+6. Create build validation policies defining requirements when PRs are submitted to the default branch of your repository.
 {% endif -%}

 ## Prerequisites